SiAycReverse/Tutoring-Comp206/git/notes_git.md

 # Git and Version Control

 ### VCS - Version Control System
-- allows develoeprs to work on a project simulataneously
+- allows developers to work on a project simultaneously
 - Does not allow overwriting each other's changes
 - Maintains a history of every version